Augsbuert-Lytsewâld

-Augsbuert-Lytswâld is a small village in the Dutch province of Friesland.
+Augsbuert-Lytsewâld is a small village in the Dutch province of Friesland.
 It is in the municipality Noardeast-Fryslân, about 1 km southeast of the town of Kollum.

 Augsbuurt had about 70 inhabitants in January 2017.

+Augsbuurt had about 85 inhabitants in January 2021.

 History

 It was first mentioned in the 15th century Aeltsbuur.
 The etymology is unclear, however Lytsewâld means "little forest".
 Augsbuert-Lytsewâld had a chapel as early as 1347.
 In 1782, the current church built.
 In 1975 it was restored, and was in use by a music school and brass band until 2010, and nowadays it can be rented for weddings, funerals and family gatherings.

 In 1840, Augsbuert-Lytsewâld was home to 165 people.

+The village's official name was changed from Augsbuurt to Augsbuert-Lytsewâld in 2023.